The Statistical Face of a Region under Monsoon Rainfall in Eastern India: Data and Pre-processing

 where $R$ is the radius of the earth in kilometers.

 Thus, the objects that would eventually be used for the requisite analysis are polygons on a planar surface, represented by the series of $x$ and $y$ coordinates of its vertices.

-\section{Star-hull Representation}
+\subsection{Star-hull Representation}

 Consider the problem of representing these polygons (contours), which can have irregular shapes.
-Since scale and orientation of the contours are not standardized, the issue of their alignment (registration) reduces to identification of a reference point for each contour.
+It should be noted that a rectangular region under rainfall with elongation along the North-South axis is different from another rectangular region with elongation along the East-West axis.
+The two regions may be outcomes of very differently behaving convective systems.
+Different regions under rainfall have to be distinguished in terms of their size as well.
+Thus, scale and orientation of the contours should not be standardized before they are compared.
+Therefore, in this special problem, the issue of alignment (registration) of the contours reduces to identification of a reference point for each contour.
 It could be the centroid of the enclosed region, the centroid of its convex hull, or any other uniquely defined point of physical importance.
+Without loss of generality we can align the reference point with the origin and denote it as $O$.
 For $0\leq\theta\leq 2\pi$, the set of intersections of the $\theta$-rays emanating from the reference point ($O$) with the contour contains all the information about that contour.
 The region bounded by the contour is called star-shaped with respect to $O$, when every $\theta$-ray has a unique point of intersection with the contour.
 Thus, a star-shaped contour can be represented simply through the set of radius vectors \citep{Kindratenko_2003} from the origin $O$ to the contour at different values of $\theta$.
 This simple representation is not possible for contours that are not star-shaped.

 In order to permit a representation of all contours, we propose to use a star-shaped hull of any contour and model this hull.
 For a given contour and a reference point $O$, this hull would be defined as the locus of the furthest (from $O$) intersection of a $\theta$-ray with the contour for $\theta\in[0,2\pi]$.
 This locus would be a non-negative valued periodic function with period $2\pi$ which we call the `radial function'.
-One can use any convention for measuring $\theta$ (e.g., counter clockwise from the eastern direction).
+One can use any convention for measuring $\theta$ (e.g., counter clockwise from the eastern direction so that $\theta=0$ lies to the east of the origin $O$) and follow it for all the contours.
 The star-hull would be the same for all such choices.
 Further, every star-hull would correspond to a unique radial function.

 Rather than choosing the reference point heuristically, one might opt for an optimal choice. \cite{Arkin_98} proposed that one should use the hull with the minimum area, and termed it the star-shaped hull.
 They also found that the problem of identifying the star-shaped hull of a polygon with $n$ vertices, i.e., the search over the optimum reference point, takes $O(n^2)$ computational time.
 It is not clear though that this computation is a worthwhile exercise, as the optimal location of the reference point is not guaranteed to be unique or stable.
 Using a uniquely defined reference point, such as the centroid of the area or the centroid of the convex hull, might work better.
 We opt for the latter choice, as it produces a star-shaped-hull that is necessarily contained in the convex hull.
 We refer to the star-shaped hull corresponding to this heuristically chosen reference point as the star-hull of the original contour.